alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 * **balancedWeight** (number between 0.0 and 1.0, by default is 0.5): parameter that express the trade-off between cost and time, 0.0 is equivalent to `"speed"` strategy, 1.0 is equivalent to `"cost"` strategy

+Additionally, you can specify a list of power values at deploy-time in the `PowerValues` CloudFormation parameter.
+These power values will be used as the default in case no `powerValues` input parameter is provided.

 ## State Machine Output

 The state machine will return the following output: